Kiffhost/exalted-scripture-understanding/Traits/Limit/Limit Trigger.md

 - An unforeseen enemy or complication poses an obstacle to the Sidereal’s plans.
 - Serious difference of opinion or competing goals strain the Sidereal’s relationship with an ally, subordinate, or superior.
 - Someone the Sidereal has a positive [[Intimacy|Tie]] toward faces significant danger or distress.
+# Infernal
+Infernal Limit Triggers are usually situations that stoke resentment, envy, spite or wrath, and drive them to disproportionate response, or situations that impede their drives towards urgent and violent change or hedonistic indulgence.
+Examples include:
+- The Infernal is physically outmatched by another character.
+- The Infernal is insulted, belittled, or deliberately frustrated by another character.
+- The Infernal has their honesty, credibility or intelligence questioned.
+- The Infernal has their actions limited by coercion or physical restraint.
+- The Infernal suffers a public failure or setback.
+- Someone the Infernal has a positive Tie towards has a negative reaction to her Infernal nature or her acting on her Principles.
+- The Infernal is praised sincerely by someone she has a negative Tie towards.
+- Someone the Infernal has a negative Tie towards escapes just punishment for their actions.